Dosage form: ointment

-Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rate observed in practice.
+Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

 Among subjects having laboratory monitoring, hypercalcemia was observed in 24% (18/74) of subjects exposed to active drug and in 16% (13/79) of subjects exposed to vehicle, however the elevation were less than 10% above the upper limit of normal [see WARNINGS AND PRECAUTIONS (5.1)]

-The open label study enrolled 324 subjects with psoriasis who were then treated for up to 52 weeks.
-Adverse events reported at a rate of greater than or equal to 3% of subjects treated with Calcitriol Ointment were lab test abnormality (8%), urine abnormality (4%), psoriasis (4%), hyperciuria (3%), and pruritus (3%).
+The open label study enrolled 324 subjects with psoriasis who were then treated for up to 52 weeks and included 239 subjects exposed for 6 months and 116 subjects exposed for one year.
+Adverse events reported at a rate of greater than or equal to 3% of subjects treated with Calcitriol Ointment were lab test abnormality (8%), urine abnormality (4%), psoriasis (4%), hypercalciuria (3%), and discomfort of skin (3%).
 Kidney stones were reported in 3 subjects and confirmed in two.

-The following adverse reactions have been identified during the world-wide post-approval use of Calcitriol Ointment: acute blistering dermatitis, erythema, pruritus, skin burning sensation, and skin discomfort.
-Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a cause relationship to drug exposure.
+The following adverse reactions have been identified during the world-wide post-approval use of Calcitriol Ointment: acute blistering dermatitis, erythema,and skin burning sensation.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 USE IN SPECIFIC POPULATIONS

-Teratogenicity studies with calcitriol were performed in which rats were treated orally at dosages of 0.9 mcg/kg/day (5.4 mcg/m/day) and in which rabbits received topical application of Calcitriol Ointment (3 ppm) to 6.4% of the body surface area.
-No effect reproductive or fetal parameters were observed in rats.
-In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and increase incidence of minor skeletal abnormalities due to retarded ossification of the pubic bones.
-A slight increased incidence of skeletal variation (extra 13th rib, reduced ossification of epiphyses) was also observed.
+Embryo-fetal development studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of Calcitriol Ointment (3ppm) to 6.4% of the body surface area.
+No effects on reproductive or fetal parameters were observed in rats.
+In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to delayed ossification of the pubic bones.
+A slightly increased incidence of skeletal variation (extra 13th rib, reduced ossification of epiphyses) was also observed.
 These effects may have been secondary to maternal toxicity.
-Based on the recommended human dose and instructions for use, it is not possible to calculate human dose equivalents for animal exposures in these studies.

 Calcitriol Ointment Description